Patis0nek/Fizos/README.md

 ## Contact
 If you have any questions, suggestions, or feedback, please feel free to reach out to me at kuna.patryk@gmail.com or visit my portfolio site at https://patrykkuna.com.

-Thank you for using the Random Selection Number Website for Teachers!
+Thank you for using the **FIZOS** Random Selection Number Website for Teachers!